 Ireland has few mammal species, compared with other European countries.
 Only certain species travelled into Ireland before the island was separated from Britain and northwest Europe at the end of the Ice Age.
-Since then, many species have been introduced by humans.
-For example, the rabbit, which was introduced by Anglo-Normans in the 12th Century.
+Since then, some familiar species have been introduced by humans.
+For example, the rabbit (Oryctolagus cuniculus), which was brought to Ireland by Anglo-Normans in the 12th Century.

-One of a series of very popular exhibits was made by the Dublin taxidermy firm of Williams & Son.
-They produced ‘family groups’ of badgers, otters and pine martens.
+The diorama of a family group of badgers (Meles meles) on display in the Museum is one of a series of very popular exhibits made by the Dublin taxidermy firm of Williams & Son.
 These mammals are characteristic of the Irish landscape.
-Badgers are active at night, seeking out pastureland where they feed on earthworms, as well as many other ingredients in a highly varied diet.
+Badgers are active at night, seeking out pastureland where they feed on earthworms, fruits and even hedgehogs (Erinaceus europaeus) as part of their highly varied diet.
 This brings them into contact with livestock.
-They share a disease with cattle, which is known as bovine tuberculosis.
-Although, the link between infection in badgers and cattle has not been confirmed, even after many decades of research.
-However, the suspected role of badgers in the infection of livestock has put them under pressure, with many thousands killed in programmes aimed at controlling the disease.
+They share a disease with cattle, which is known as bovine tuberculosis, although the link between infection in badgers and cattle has not been confirmed, even after many decades of research.
+The suspected role of badgers in the infection of livestock has put them under pressure, with many thousands killed in programmes aimed at controlling the disease.

-Many species of Irish birds featured in the exhibition.
-Bitterns have a distinctive booming call, which may be heard over long distances in wetlands.
+Many species of Irish birds and birds that visit Ireland feature in the exhibition.
+Bitterns (Botaurus stellaris) have a distinctive booming call, which may be heard over long distances in wetlands.
 As reed beds were reduced owing to the drainage of many Irish wetlands over recent centuries, the bittern has ceased to breed here.
-Nowadays it is the turn of the Corncrake Crex to be threatened by changing farming practices.
+Nowadays it is the turn of the Corncrake (Crex crex) to be threatened by changing farming practices.
 These birds are the subject of a campaign that may see corncrakes survive as a breeding bird in Ireland.

 Francis Ledwidge (1887 – 1917) wrote a lament for his friend Thomas MacDonagh, who was executed in Dublin in 1916 for his part in the Easter Rising.
 It opens with the famous lines: